renad-01/Absher-Benchmark/README.md

 ## Task Types

-Absher supports six complementary evaluation task types:
+Absher supports six complementary multiple-choice evaluation task types:

 1. **Meaning** – Identify the correct meaning of a given word, phrase, or proverb
 2. **True / False** – Verify the correctness of a statement related to the item